 Step 5 – Identify who will be paying the Registration Fee by choosing their name from the list.
 You will only be able to identify yourself or your child's teacher.

 Step 6 – If you are confident about the accuracy of your registration, click “Submit Registration”.

 If your festival offers a "Late Registration Period" and you are entering your registration during this period, ensure your registration is completely accurate and complete, as there will be no window of opportunity for you to edit your registration once you submit it.

-Step 7 – Once you’ve submitted your registration, you will be prompted with an Invoice of all currently outstanding registration fees that have been assigned to you.
-You do not need to pay this invoice immediately.
-You can choose to pay this invoice immediately, or return to your Homescreen to enter another registration.
-You will, however, need to pay the invoice before the end of your festival's registration period.
+Step 7 – Once you’ve submitted your registration, you will be redirected to your Account to view all currently outstanding registration fees that have been assigned to you.
+You do not need to pay this amount immediately.
+You can choose to pay this amount immediately, or return to "Registrations" to enter another registration.
+You will, however, need to pay the registration fees before the end of your festival's registration period.

 Please do not forget to make sure each registration fee for your children have been paid prior to the close of Registration Period.
 Outstanding Registration Fees render those registrations void.
 For more information on paying registration fees, see Paying Registration Fees.